 Every summer I have a unique opportunity to spend time with teenagers.
 I organize short-term volunteers, mission groups, and interns under 18 to come serve at our inner-city ministry.
 So I get to hang out with young people from all over America and from a variety of backgrounds, denominations, and family situations.

 Each weekday morning, we all gather for a devotion.
-I’ve noticed a trend, especially this summer: Staring.
+I’ve noticed a trend, especially this summer: staring.

 I ask questions about faith, about Jesus, about who teenagers want to be with Jesus.
 My questions aren’t difficult.
 They always start with, “What do you think?”
-I’m seeking opinions and assure kids there are no wrong answers or questions.
+I’m seeking opinions and assuring kids there are no wrong answers or questions.
 I just want to know how they’re wrestling with their faith.

 They stare—all of them.
 Occasionally one brave soul will share some thoughts (usually the same brave soul each time).
 I joke about it being morning, and kids laugh.
 Even when I changed the time to afternoon, there’s more staring.

 I’ve repeatedly asked teenagers about their relationship with Jesus.
 I’ve pressed into hard topics, and most of the time they just look down at their toes.
 If I ask someone a question directly, they’ll dig deep and come up with amazing answers, but no one wants to go first.

 Finally one day I received an animated response.
 I’d asked, “What would help you get to know Jesus better so you can trust him with your life?
 Don’t give me the ‘right answers’ you think I want to hear.”